Followthevu/POSH-CyberArkEPM/README.md

 Get-CyarkEPMAuth -Method "Credential"
 ```

+If you would like the module to trigger authentication immediately, you may add the above line to the end of the psm1 file before import.

 Viewing Sets from EPM:
 ```Powershell
 # This Variable will have an Array of the Sets from the EPM